pharo-sec/pharo-sec.github.io/_tabs/about.md

 ```bash
 $ whoami
 ````

-I am a Penetration Tester for a large financial organization currently focused on application security, but would like to eventually work in a red teaming role where I can learn and use a wide variety of attack vectors, tools, and techniques.
+I am a Penetration Tester for with an extensive background in network and application penetration testing.
+I would like to eventually work in a red teaming role where I can learn and use a wide variety of attack vectors, tools, and techniques.

 <script src="https://www.hackthebox.eu/badge/264132"></script>

-## Certification Goals

-- OSCP: Expected Dec.
-2022
-- CRTP: Expected Jan.
-2023
-- PNPT: TBD
-- OSWA: TBD
+I currently hold the OSCP and CRTP and am looking to get certified in web application testing.